-The ski season typically lasts from December through to April, therefore there are plenty of opportunities to book an Andorra ski break that fits your work schedule and coincides with school holidays.
+The Andorra ski season typically lasts from December through to April, therefore there are plenty of opportunities to book an Andorra skiing break that fits your work schedule and coincides with school holidays.

 The valley run is usually open right throughout the season, but on rare occasions when mother nature needs a little help with snow cover in Grandvalira, there’s an impressive arsenal of 1032 snow cannons, which equates to an artificial anow-making capacity on 65% of the slopes.

 Serene El Tarter is a fab family Andorra ski resort - a comfy and quick 10-seater cable car links you to the Soldeu-El Tarter piste network and there are some great nursery and entry-level intermediate slopes at the Espiolets Plateau gateway, which (appropriately) is the meeting point for ski schools, as well as a busy hub with great cafes and restaurants.
 Take note of the following tips too: